astropy/SPISEA/docs/getting_started.rst

 and then unzip them from there::

    cd /<your_path>/models/
-   tar xvf spisea_cdbs.tar.gz
+   tar -xvf spisea_cdbs.tar.gz
-   tar xvf spisea_models.tar.gz
+   tar -xvf spisea_models.tar.gz

 ``spisea_cdbs.tar.gz`` will put the model atmospheres in